+If you're exploring the idea of working from home, you might have heard about transcription jobs.
+Transcription jobs are a great place to start your work from home journey because they typically require little to no experience and pay better than other at-home earning opportunities.
 However, many people do not know what transcription is or how to get started.
-Fortunately for you, we’ve laid out the following guide to help you learn what transcription is, how to get started, and some of our favorite online transcription job opportunities.
+We've laid out the following guide to help you learn what transcription is, how to get started, and some of our favorite online transcription job opportunities.

-What is Transcription?
+What Is Transcription?

-What is the Transcription Process?
+What Is the Transcription Process?

 Before you sign up for a transcription gig, it is important to understand how the whole process works.

 The first thing you'll do is choose a website to list your services on.
 We have listed several of our favorite transcription service websites below for your convenience.
 When deciding what website to use, pay attention to the different requirements.
 For example, some will need you to have experience in the medical industry or medical transcription.
 Some websites advertise any transcription job, while others recruit people with specific backgrounds.
 You'll sign up for the service of your choice and apply for posted positions.
 Some jobs are one-off gigs, but other companies may try to hire you for ongoing work.
 Knowing what kind of work you want to do before you start is essential.

 You will need to have a few specific tools to work effectively from home.
 The first is to ensure you have a consistent Wi-Fi connection.
 You should also ensure you have a quality headset and a quiet workspace.
 You may also want to purchase a foot pedal.
 This tool will help you increase productivity by stopping and starting your audio without taking your hands off the keyboard.
 Physically, you must ensure you can type quickly and correctly.
 You should also be prepared to sit for several hours at a time.

 Once you're set with your supplies and know what kind of work you'll do, you can start applying for gigs and earning money.
 You can set your hours whenever you'd like and ensure you leave ample time to finish the jobs you apply for.